gravelLab/gravellab.github.io/_pages/trainees.md

 ## Graduate degrees and programs

 Most students in my lab are part of the [Human Genetics department](https://www.mcgill.ca/humangenetics/).
-The [MSc and PhD programs](https://www.mcgill.ca/humangenetics/our-programs/msc-and-phd-programs) are quite flexible, which allows trainees to select the courses they need across any program at McGill or even other univerities.
+The [MSc and PhD programs](https://www.mcgill.ca/humangenetics/our-programs/msc-and-phd-programs) are quite flexible, which allows trainees to select the courses they need across any program at McGill or even other universities.

 I also supervise students via the School of [Computer Science](https://www.cs.mcgill.ca/), which has a few [programs](https://www.cs.mcgill.ca/graduate/future/overview/) suitable for people who want to focus on CS.